jmkng/zenin/README.md

 {"data":[ ... ]}
 ```

-Alternatively, use `jq` to format the data.
+Alternatively, use `jq` to format the data:

 ```
 scripts/api/monitor/get_related.sh | jq .
 ```

-Use the makefile to build.
+Use the makefile to build:

 ```
 make